cyberbotics/webots-doc/reference/connector.md

 A [Connector](#connector)'s axis system is displayed by Webots when the corresponding robot is selected or when *Display Axes* is checked in Webots *Preferences*.
-The *z*-axis is drawn as a 5 cm blue line, the y-axis (a potential docking rotation) is drawn as a 5 cm green line, and each additional potential docking rotation is displayed as a 4 cm black line.
+The *z*-axis is drawn as a 5 cm blue line, the y-axis (a potential docking rotation) is drawn as a 5 cm red line, and each additional potential docking rotation is displayed as a 4 cm black line.
 The bounding objects and graphical objects of a [Connector](#connector) should normally be designed such that the docking surface corresponds exactly to *xy*-plane of the